streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: Id
-        description: "Specify the value of Id of the traffic policy for which you want to list\t\t\tall versions"
+        description: Specify the value of Id of the traffic policy for which you want to listall versions
         type: string
       responses:
         200: